Bachelor of Science in Human Development and Family Science

 Your base knowledge in Human Development and Family Science will be established in family development, early and middle childhood, adolescence and emerging adults as well as human sexuality.
 You'll also learn research methods vital to research-based inquiry and valuable to your career or continued education.

 Throughout the program, you will be prepared for a professional career or to further your education with graduate study.
 Our curriculum themes give you the opportunity to meet your interests and professional goals.

 Faculty in Human Development and Family Science have long-standing relationships with several organizations that will give you a first-hand look at human development.
 Field experiences at the Crane Center for Early Childhood Research and Policy, Star House and adult rehabilitation centers are just a few of the organizations students can see their future career in action.

-Our minor in Human Development and Family Science also is an option students at Ohio State can pursue.
-It is a great complement to any degree program, but is particularly helpful if you plan for a career working with children, families or individuals in helping professions.
+Our minor in Human Development and Family Science also is a great complement to any Ohio State degree program.
+It is particularly helpful if you plan for a career working with children, families or individuals in helping professions.

 - Program coordinator

 - Admissions counselor